nerdamigo/nerdamigo-ld-sandbox/README.md

 ### feature-long-uid
 Here, we simply demonstrate how the logic that defines what constitutes a business rule might be exposed through the LaunchDarkly interface.
 By default, users with an id >= 8 characters long are provided a different description than the baseline.

+## Common Errors:
+* When starting, message "System.IO.FileNotFoundException: Could not find file '[path-to-project]/ld-environment-config.json'"
+Please ensure you run the terraform commands to deploy the application's project, environment, and flags.
+* HTTP 404
+Ensure you are accessing the URI output by the application's startup logs, and at a supported endpoint